bbrainttech/bbrainttech/README.md

 ## 🤩 Fun Facts

-- 🎧 I enjoy experimenting with new tech gadgets and tools.
+- 🎧 I love experimenting with new tech gadgets, software tools, and frameworks.
-- 🏔️ Exploring mountains and hiking trails is my weekend therapy.
+- 📚 Always learning: I enjoy reading about software architecture, AI, and productivity hacks.
+- ☕ Coffee enthusiast – coding without it is just a bug waiting to happen!

 ---